intel/compute-runtime/documentation/LIMITATIONS.md

 _Currently no plan to implement.
 If interested in these features, please use SRB5 to evaluate and provide feedback._

 #### Other capabilities
-* OpenGL sharing with MESA driver - _will implement in the future (no specific timeline)_
+* OpenGL sharing with MESA driver - _implementation is WIP (no comitted completion date)_
 * CL_MEM_SVM_FINE_GRAIN_BUFFER (if using unpatched i915) - _patch is WIP_
 * Creation of OpenCL context spanning both CPU and GPU devices is currently not supported